Document Header

 is defined by the extension, it will be called directly.

-Both options take 2 parameters, the previous version and the version being updated.
+Both options take 2 parameters, the previous version and the new (current) version.

 Extension Method Calling